toddmohney/json-api/README.md

 mkPaginationLinks :: Strategy -> URL -> Pagination -> Links
 ```

 `Strategy` is a sum type that represents the different paging strategies as laid out in the [JSON-API pagination specification](https://jsonapi.org/format/#fetching-pagination).
-At the time of writing this README, the library only supports 2 paging strategies `OffsetStrategy` and `PageStrategy`. `Offset` is a 0 index based approach unlike `Page`, i.e. `page[offset]` 0 is the same as `page[number]` 1.
+At the time of writing this README, the library only supports 2 paging strategies Offset and Page.
+Offset is a 0 index based approach unlike Page, i.e. `page[offset]` 0 is the same as `page[number]` 1.

 The `URL` type is used to build the links that appear in the JSON payload.
 The `Pagination` type contains the requisite information for the `mkPaginationLinks` function to generate the paging links.